freedomofpress/securedrop-workstation/README.md

 Double-clicking the "SecureDrop" desktop icon will launch a preflight updater that applies any necessary updates to VMs, and may prompt a reboot.

-To update workstation provisioning logic, one must use the `sd-dev` AppVM that was created during the install.
+To update workstation provisioning logic in a development environment, one must use the `sd-dev` AppVM that was created during the install.
 From your checkout directory, run the following commands (replace `<tag>` with the tag of the release you are working with):

 ```
 git fetch --tags